Should We Follow the Recent CEO Purchase of Thomas Properties?

 Anh is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

-Recently, The Chairman and CEO of Thomas Properties Group (NASDAQ: TPGI) has purchased around 43,400 shares in the company, with the total transaction value of nearly $230,000.
+Recently, The Chairman and CEO of Thomas Properties Group (NYSE: TPGI) has purchased around 43,400 shares in the company, with the total transaction value of nearly $230,000.
 Over the past 4 years, he kept adding to his personal portfolio.
 Could it be considered a bullish sign about the company’s future potential?

 Premier Real Estate With High Occupancy Rate